pcingola/SnpEff/src/docs/snpeff/introduction.md

 java -jar snpEff.jar databases | less
 ```

-This command shows the database name, genome name and source data (where was the genome reference data obtained from).
+This command shows the genome version, organism name, status (whether the database is locally installed), bundle name, and download link.
-Keep in mind that many times I use ENSEMBL reference genomes, so the name would be `GRCh37` instead of `hg19`, or `GRCm38` instead
+Keep in mind that many times ENSEMBL reference genomes are used, so the name would be `GRCh37` instead of `hg19`, or `GRCm38` instead
 of `mm10`, and so on.

 **Example: Finding a database:** So, let's say you want to find out the name of the latest mouse (Mus.Musculus) database.